What you'll get

 -

-✔ Use case studies and trauma scenarios to sharpen decision-making skills
+✔ Use case studies and practice questions to simulate decision-making under pressure

 5. Take Practice Exams Regularly